 Nietzsche, again, was more perceptive than most.
 He saw how the Christian ethos no longer provided Western cultures enamored with science and the new humanism with a living tradition.
 He famously declared to the West the death of our God – and that we had killed him.
 Fools felt giddy with hubris but Nietzsche himself was more circumspect.
 What, he wondered, would replace Christianity?

 A bit more than a century hence and we have our answer.
 Unbridled greed has locked the human race into a lifestyle dedicated to consumerism.
-Choking the air, poisoning the water, despoiling the land – we are paving over paradise, and we cannot stop.
+Corrupting the air, poisoning the water, despoiling the land – we are paving over paradise, and we cannot stop.
 We built the infrastructure of the modern world using oil and the oil is running out, still we cannot stop.
 Unfair inequalities within countries and throughout the world are breeding ever more violent extremists, and still there is no stopping our manic production of goods.
 Politics has become another corporate policy; bought and sold while manipulating the public with sound bites and polls, the danger inherent in the right to vote all but emasculated.
 And still the happy box continues to spew its advertising allures incessantly insisting contentment is just around the corner once you own MORE.
 Cable may have replaced antenna and wi-fi replaced cable but that’s just froth.
 The largest psychological experiment in the manipulation of individuals and societies continues apace.
-(Ask yourself; if a major war broke out right now, something along the lines of World War II, would you feel the weight of its reality?
+(Ask yourself this, if a major war broke out right now, something along the lines of World War II but now with all the major players armed with nukes, would you feel the weight of its reality?
 Would our leaders?
 Or would the TV-Land permeated psyche be caught up in movie or cartoon like apprehensions?)

 Christianity has a way of forcing us to confront our consumerism.
 During our holiday shopping we cannot help but notice that the local store has a hundred of this doo-dad and a thousand of this plastic whatever.
 In my mind I know this inventory needs to be multiplied by every store in my city and every city in my land and every land on my planet.
 Look at all this with the critical eye of a poor carpenter: of all this stuff, what do humans really need?
 The astonishing gulf between our need and our greed has become our fate.
 We are unable to stop.